Service Portals Prove to be More Efficient for IT Support Services

 Metrics on happiness and lost time by channel for IT requests, based on HappySignals' customer experience benchmarking report.

-Creating a Service Portal that is clear, engaging, and easy to use is one thing – companies use ITSM tools such as InvGate Service Desk to do precisely that – but it has to be accompanied with agile workflows that incorporate automation and feature a clear ticketing process flow in the back end.
+Creating a Service Portal that is clear, engaging, and easy to use is one thing – companies use ITSM tools such as InvGate Service Management to do precisely that – but it has to be accompanied with agile workflows that incorporate automation and feature a clear ticketing process flow in the back end.

-InvGate Service Desk allows for the easy creation and customization of self-service portals - plus, it follows seven laws of UX to improve the experience of IT managers.
+InvGate Service Management allows for the easy creation and customization of self-service portals - plus, it follows seven laws of UX to improve the experience of IT managers.
 Companies can close the gap between expectation and reality of self-service with the combination of a smartly designed service catalog and robust knowledge base (prioritizing self-resolution), and clearly defined process flows (maximizing efficiency through routing and prioritizing).

 Improvements in support for remote employees